List on Bids44 →

 Factors That Affect Xiaomi 55” X Pro TV Resale Value

-Functionality of All Ports.
-Ensure all HDMI and USB ports are working perfectly.
-A single non-functional port can reduce the value by ₹1,000-2,000, as buyers will consider the inconvenience or potential repair costs.
-Test them all thoroughly.
+All Ports Must Be Fully Functional.
+Ensure all HDMI, USB, and audio ports work perfectly.
+A single non-functional HDMI port can reduce the value by ₹1,000-₹2,000, as mainboard repairs are expensive.
+Test them all.

 Maintenance Cost Breakdown (India, 2026)